 If you’re loyal to an airline or hotel chain…

 Those who want to rack up as many miles as they can in a specific program and gain travel benefits such as free checked bags and priority boarding should choose an airline co-branded credit card such as the Chase United MileagePlus Explorer credit card or the Citi American Airlines credit card.

 If you want to earn a lot of points quickly…

 But if you want the ability to earn a lot of points quickly through category bonus spend and want the flexibility to either book your travel purchases with points or transfer points to an airline or hotel, then a travel rewards credit card such as the Chase Sapphire Preferred, American Express Everyday Preferred or Citi Thank You Premier would be good for you.

 You might not always be able to get points in your preferred frequent flier program, but it may be possible to make a redemption through a partner, such as using Singapore’s KrisFlyer miles to travel on United Airlines.
 Make yourself familiar with all the transfer options before choosing this path.

 If you want a long list of travel benefits…

-And lastly, if you are looking for a travel rewards credit card with extensive list of travel benefits (annual travel credit, Priority Pass Lounge membership, etc.) and are willing to pay a higher annual fee of $450 or more, then a premium credit card such as the Chase Sapphire Reserve, American Express Platinum charge card and City Prestige credit card are good for you.
+And lastly, if you are looking for a travel rewards credit card with an extensive list of travel benefits (annual travel credit, Priority Pass Lounge membership, etc.) and are willing to pay a higher annual fee of $450 or more, then a premium credit card such as the Chase Sapphire Reserve, American Express Platinum charge card and City Prestige credit card might be good for you.